aeron7/api5paisa/README.md

 # api5paisa

-Unoffical Browser Based Python API of 5paisa.
+Unoffical Browser Based Python API of 5paisa made at [Unofficed](https://unofficed.com/).

-Its created live today morning only. https://youtube.com/watch?v=2PXSfi0Rsho Feel Free to Tweak it, Modify it and Add the rest of the missing functions to it at your pace.
+Its created live today morning only. https://youtube.com/watch?v=2PXSfi0Rsho

+Feel Free to Tweak it, Modify it and Add the rest of the missing functions to it at your pace.

 ## Installation